movementlabsxyz/MIP/MIP/mip-34/README.md

 The condition for slashing may be met by several criteria, and not all slashing conditions may be used:

 - equivocate (send a different vote to different validators or users)
-- vote :white_check_mark: for an invalid block
+- vote for an invalid block
-- vote :x: for a valid block
+- (if possible) vote against a valid block

 ### Main challenges

 To achieve crypto-economically secured fast finality, we need to solve the following problems:

 1. design a _staking_ mechanism for the validators to stake assets, distribute rewards and manage slashing
-1. _define and verify_ the threshold (e.g. 2/3 of validators attest :white_check_mark:) for fastconfirmation
+1. _define and verify_ the threshold (e.g. 2/3 of validators attest)  for fastconfirmation.
-1. _communicate_ the fastconfirmation status.
+1. _communicate_ the fastconfirmation and postconfirmation status.

-In addition the following may require separate discussion, as it is a different procedure (postconfirmations are handled in smart contracts on L1, whereas fastconfirmations are handled off-chain)
+1. _define and verify_ the threshold (e.g. 2/3 of validators attest :white_check_mark:) for postconfirmation.

-4. _define and verify_ the threshold (e.g. 2/3 of validators attest :white_check_mark:) for postconfirmation.
+1. _communicate_ the postconfirmation status.

 ### Components